-Steven had a long history of slow progressive hair loss.
+Steven had a long history of slow progressive hair loss consistent with a diagnosis of androgenetic alopecia.
 He had not used medication and wanted as much coverage a possible.

 We discussed all treatment options and decided to tackle the frontal half with surgery and the crown with medication.
 Steven wanted the option to wear his hair shorter in the future so we opted for FUE.